The Newspaper (film): Plot

-One day Guna comes across a piece of a news paper article at a market stall which declares his brother was unjustly blamed for the bombing of an army bus.
-Guna shows the piece of paper to his mother and the other villagers to free the family from the unjust abuse and hatred targeted towards them by the villagers.
-When shown the article, the villagers and the village council member mock Guna since the title of the newspaper is missing.
-Heeding to his mother's insistence, with the idea of getting the story published on the front page, Guna and Luvis come to Colombo.
-Throughout the course of their journey they become entangled by several obstacles, where every newspaper they visit refuses to correct the wrong news.
-Meanwhile, a young journalist Tharushi helps them in many ways, in the meantime, Luvis is put in jail after slapping editor in chief, Senarath Iddamalgoda of a certain newspaper company.
+One day, Guna comes across a piece of a newspaper article at a market stall declaring that his brother was unjustly blamed for the bombing of an army bus.
+He shows the article to his mother and other villagers in an attempt to clear their family's name from unjust accusations and hatred.
+However, the villagers and village council mock Guna because the newspaper article lacks a title.
+Following his mother's advice, Guna decides to take the story to Colombo with the goal of getting it published on the front page.During their journey, Guna and Luvis face numerous obstacles as every newspaper they visit refuses to correct the false news.
+Meanwhile, a young journalist named Tharushi assists them along the way.
+In a turn of events, Luvis lands in jail after slapping the editor-in-chief, Senarath Iddamalgoda, of a particular newspaper company.

 After getting bail, they again go to the newspaper company where Tharushi works, where they are told to get police clearance if they want their story published.
 Guna and Luvis come across a roberry and helps the Police to catch the robber.
 Afterwards the news spreads quickly to the gang leader, who starts a plan to frame and kill Guna and Luvis.
 Meanwhile, under the pressure of the Police chief, the newspaper editor agrees to publish the corrected story about Guna's brother.
 On their return journey back to their village, Guna is too slow and misses Luvis to catch the train at the Fort Station.
 Guna tells Luvis, that he will catch the next train.
 So Luvis gets on to the train headed back to the village.
 At the station Guna stumbles across an envelope packed with drugs, whilst Guna innocently tries to find the owner of the envelope he is shot and killed presumably by a gang member with the envelope still in his hand.
 When Luvis returns to the village, he comes across the dead body of Guna's mother, so he buries the body placing the corrected paper article on top of the grave.
 The next day, the headline of the newspaper cites a death of a drug dealer at the Fort, which was actually the death of innocent Guna.